okfde/old.okfn.de/blog/_posts/2016/2016-03-31-public-procurement-digital-era.md

 who really has won the contract at the first place.
 <iframe src="https://opentender.eu/mapping/iframe.html#?nr=14" frameborder="0" width="800px" height="685px"></iframe>

-<h2>Governments need to commit to a tender publication standard.</h2> Procurement data in all 35 jurisdiction is so different that it
+###Governments need to commit to a tender publication standard.
-makes it nearly impossible to do a comprehensive and effective mapping and comparative analysis.
+Procurement data in all 35 jurisdiction is so different that it makes it nearly impossible to do a comprehensive and effective mapping and comparative analysis.
 Therefore governments should agree on a standard under which tenders are announced on one single platform per country, for example by using the globally emerging <a href="http://standard.open-contracting.org/latest/en/getting_started/">Open Contracting Data Standard</a>.
 This will make the comparison and analysis of procurement announcements